 - Passed in House on April 11, 2019

 Would heighten the penalties for protests near oil and gas pipelines and other infrastructure that involve trespassing onto infrastructure property.
 Under the bill, knowingly trespassing to a critical infrastructure facility is a Class 4 felony, punishable by $1,000 and 3 years in prison.
 Aggravated criminal trespass to a critical infrastructure facility--defined as trespass with intent to vandalize, deface, or tamper with the facility--is a Class 3 felony punishable by $10,000 and 10 years in prison.
 The bill would also create a broadly-defined new offense, “criminal damage to a critical infrastructure facility,” which includes knowingly vandalizing, defacing, or tampering with critical infrastructure and does not require actual damage.
 The offense is a Class 1 felony, punishable by $100,000 and 15 years in prison.
 An individual convicted of any of the offenses is also civilly liable for money damages, court costs, and attorney’s fees to the owner of the property, for any damage sustained.
 An organization found to have conspired with an individual to commit any of the offenses is liable for a fine of at least ten times the minimum fine authorized for the individual.
 The bill newly defines “critical infrastructure facility” under Illinois law to include a range of oil, gas, electric, water, telecommunications, and railroad facilities that are fenced off or clearly posted.

-4 of 17 co-sponsors are known CSG affiliates:
+At least 4 of 36 co-sponsors are known CSG affiliates:

 - Rep. Marcus Evans (D-33) was a member of the 2017-2018 CSG Midwest Criminal Justice and Public Safety committee, and attended a 2014 CSG policy academy